To provide a Labyrinth experience of contemplation and healing.

-An 11-circuit Labyrinth design will ultimately be built in Harbourview Park just north of the Smart’s boiler.
-The diameter is approximately 67 feet and will be fully accessible.
+An 11-circuit Labyrinth design has been built in Harbourview Park just north of the Smart’s boiler.
+The Collingwood Labyrinth is made in the design of the 800 year old Chartres Cathedral in France and is fully accessible.

-The Collingwood Labyrinth will be a scenic extension to the Arboretum and provide a peaceful and relaxing experience for Collingwood residents and visitors alike.
+The Collingwood Labyrinth is a scenic extension to the Arboretum and provide a peaceful and relaxing experience for Collingwood residents and visitors alike.

 Benefits of a Labyrinth